Pranas Hiksa: Lithuanian army

 On 15 May 1919, he was mobilized into the Lithuanian Army and assigned to its aviation unit, subsequently becoming the army's first pilot.
 On 6 June 1919, he became an officer.
 Hiksa participated in the Lithuanian Wars of Independence near Panevėžys, Zarasai, Utena and Suvalkai as a reconnaissance pilot.
 Hiksa is known to have been shot down a few times while on duty.
-He lectured in the Lituanian War Aviation School (Karo aviacijos mokykla).
+He lectured in the Lithuanian War Aviation School (Karo aviacijos mokykla).
 On 22 November 1919, he was made senior lieutenant.
 On 27 November he was appointed as the head of the aviation training squad, and on 16 April 1920 became air squadron chief.
 Notable students of Hiksa included Jurgis Dobkevičius, Antanas Gustaitis, and Jonas Mikėnas.
 On 3 June 1922, he was promoted to captain, and three months later on 25 September was discharged from the army to study.

 Business and racing career

 After briefly studying mechanics at Vytautas Magnus University, Hiksa became a commissioner of the Ūkio bankas bank to the construction of the factory Maistas, later famously becoming its production director.
 From 1924 to 1928 Hiksa worked as the factory's export-import broker in Czechoslovakia and other European countries.
 From 1926 he was a member of the Automobile Club of Lithuania.
 He studied in Prague and in 1928 received an engineering diploma, after which he established his own company P. Hiksa.
 Praha 2, Příčná 9, which represented the Maistas factory in Czechoslovakia, the Weimar Republic, and Austria.
 After returning to Kaunas, the temporary capital of Lithuania, he worked in a metal factory as chief engineer.
 From 1928 to 1940 he was vice-president of the Aeroclub of Lithuania.
 Hiksa's business endeavors abroad won various equipment contracts for the Lithuanian army, postal as well as railroad services.

 Hiksa won President Antanas Smetona's trophy prize in the first organized Lithuanian car races "Around Lithuania" (Aplink Lietuvą) in 1931 and 1932.
 In Kaunas, Hiksa built a pavilion that sold American automobiles.
 In 1933 and 1935 he participated in the Monte Carlo Rally.